DanielPopoola/autorma/docs/DEVELOPMENT.md

 The architecture prioritizes simplicity and maintainability.
 Each component does one thing well.
 The system is designed to scale when needed, but not prematurely optimized.

 **Next Developer:** Read ARCHITECTURE.md first, then this file.
 Run through the Quick Start in README.md.
 You'll have the system running in 30 minutes.

-**For Your Defense:** Focus on system design decisions, not just model accuracy.
-Show monitoring dashboard, demonstrate batch processing, explain rollback strategy.
-These are what separate ML engineers from data scientists.

-Good luck! 🚀